bhj/KaraokeEternal/docs/content/docs/index.md

 To start a player, sign in to the desired room as an admin and a player link will appear at the top.
 If you don't see a link that means fullscreen support wasn't detected, but you can still manually navigate to `/player`.

-Once a player is in the room, playback and display controls appear at the top of the app for the currently-up singer as well as admins, who always have access to these.
+MP4 videos will be played verbatim, while media with CD+Graphics have additional display options, including [MilkDrop](https://en.wikipedia.org/wiki/MilkDrop){{% icon-external %}}-style visualizations.
+As with the playback controls, admins and the currently-up singer have access to these options.

+Pre-made karaoke mixes from YouTube will be played as-is.
+Auto-generated karaoke mixes from YouTube will have had their vocals removed, and lyrics will be displayed using a custom-built lyrics renderer.

 <hr>